benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/get-started.md

 ## APIs: Locate Your APIs

 APIs available to developers can be listed, shared, and documented using common standards such as OpenAPI (some may know this as Swagger).
 APIs registered here in this way have a high degree of utility.
-You can
+With the API document view, you can "try out" an API before you write code to consume it.

 ![Sample API document looking at a GET method in REST.](images/sample-api.png)<br/>
-*With the API document view, you can "try out" an API before you write code to consume it.*
+*Trying out an API in the API docs viewer.*

 ## Create: Start A New Project